-''The ITER Organization is spending taxpayers' money and has to maintain a high level of efficiency, economy and integrity for all its expenditures.'' - Hans Spoor, Head of ITER Finance & Budget.
+''The ITER Organization is spending taxpayers' money and has to maintain a high level of efficiency, economy and integrity for all its expenditures,'' says Hans Spoor, head of ITER Finance & Budget.

 return to the latest published articles